 Need an Arkansas River map?

 We'll make it easy.
-Click here and we'll send you flies that Roaring Fork trout eat like it's their job.
+Click here to order a selection of handpicked flies that Roaring Fork trout eat like it's their job.

 Fish have been eating Pat's Rubber Legs, in Black or Olive (#6-#10), Tung Teasers (#10-#16), Egg Patterns, Golden Stone Nymphs (#12-#16), JuJu BWO's (#18-#22), Tungsten Beaded CDC Hare's Ears and Pheasant Tails (#14-#18), Smaller Natural or Black Pheasant Tails(#16-#22), Standard Hare's Ears (#14-#18), Morrish's Anato Mayfly (#14-#18), PT Cruisers (#16-#18), CDC or Standard Prince Nymphs (#12-#16), and 20 Inchers (#10-#16).